Libby Newman Fellowship

 I applied for an internship at the Brandywine Workshop in 1984 to learn more about printmaking under the guidance of master printers currently at the Brandywine.
 Allan Edmunds had shown such a commitment and knowledge the art that I knew I could learn a great deal from him.
 My thinking proved correct.
 I believe in giving back to the art community that has always been so generous to me.

-The Fund, approximately $1,200 a year, is given to a local artist not currently enrolled in an University Program, for an residency at Brandywine Workshop.
-All projects must include some use of the print medium or printing process, analog or digital, or a combination of processes.
+The goals of the residency is make it possible for artist living in the Philadelphia area to make an edition of original fine art prints and gain a workshop experience that advances their studio practice and professional careers.
+The Fund, approximately $1,200 a year, is given to a local artist not currently enrolled in an University Program, for an residency at Brandywine Workshop and Archives.
+All projects must include some use of the print medium or printing process,- screen printing, relief, or offset lithography using photo-sensitive aluminum plates or a combination of processes.
 The money is provided to cover the costs for materials and the master printer and assistants.
 The project should be accomplished during the months of April to October of the Fund receiving year.
-If the artist works with multiples , the artist could distribute images.
+Visual artist of any medium can apply.

 Distribution of Completed Art Works/ Multiples/Prints

-Prints retained by Brandywine with be deposited into its permanent collections/archives, offered for distribution to partner institutions as part of the satellite collections program, included in local and traveling exhibitions.
-The remainder of the multiples/prints will be offered for sale to help fund future visiting artist’s residencies and add to the deGuatemala Scholarship Fund.
+Artist and the BWA printshop split any signed numbers of the edition 50/50.
+Prints retained by Brandywine with be deposited into its permanent collections/archives, offered for distribution to partner institutions as part of the satellite collections program, included in local and traveling exhibitions, if selected by the the curator.
+There is no promise of an exhibition for any single artist or group of affiliated artists associated with this opportunity.
+The remainder of the multiples/prints will be offered for sale to support the general operations and programs of BWA.

 Please submit one email with the following items, with the subject line “Libby Newman Fellowship Application 2018” :